Provide:

 Bibliography or a list of references at the end of the article

 Searching in a database is different than searching in Google.
 Databases do NOT like sentences.
-So when you are searching for articles in OneSearch or one of our databases, you want to write down as many keywords and phrases that best describe your topic.
-Once you have those keywords/phrases, try different combinations in order to construct a search strategy.
+So when you are searching for articles in OneSearch or in one of our databases, write down as many keywords and phrases you think best describe your topic.
+Try different combinations of those keywords/phrases in order to construct a solid and successful search strategy.
 Use the word "and" when combining your keywords/phrases in one of our databases.
-You do not need to link your keywords/phrases with "and" in OneSearch.
+You do not need to link keywords/phrases with "and" in OneSearch.

-Start with keyword(s) and/or phrase(s) that are as specific as possible:
+Start with keyword(s) and/or phrase(s) that are as narrow and specific as possible:

 prisoner reentry and voting privileges